tingyucha/AOSPRE/docs/index.md

 these locations are extracted from the model output, and passed to routines from the <b>Cloud-resolving Radar Simulator</b> (CR-SIM; Oue et al., 2020).
-The CR-SIM routines compute various radar moments (reflectivity, radial velocity, etc.) from this model data, and AOS writes these results in the <b>CfRadial File Format</b> (Dixon and Lee, 2016).
+The CR-SIM routines compute various radar moments (reflectivity, radial velocity, etc.) from this model data, and AOSPRE writes these results in the <b>CfRadial File Format</b> (Dixon and Lee, 2016).

-The goals of AOS include:
+The goals of AOSPRE include:
 <ul>
 <li>providing researchers with realistic
 (though simulated) data sets as an aid to planning APAR flight